 Chronic gastritis is diagnosed by examining a specimen (biopsy) of the stomach mucosa.
 This is typically taken during an upper endoscopy examination.
 Additional blood tests and tests for Helicobacter pylori may be required.

 Treatment of Acute Gastritis

 The most important part of acute gastritis treatment obviously is to remove the irritant when found.
-Simple antacid medicines or more powerful "H2 antagonists" (such as Tagamet©) or "Protein pump inhibitors" (such as Zantac©) are helpful for reducing the amount of acid in the stomach.
+Simple antacid medicines, more powerful "H2 antagonists" (such as Tagamet© or Zantac©), or a "Proton pump inhibitor" (such as Nexium©) are helpful for reducing the amount of acid in the stomach.
 Anti-nausea medications may be needed.

 Consultation with a physician for further investigations and more sophisticated treatments will be necessary if symptoms do not settle quickly, or if any vomit contains blood.
 When H. pylori infection is diagnosed, treatment involves antibiotics, often in combination for up to two weeks.
 Most cases settle quickly unless the irritant or infection is not removed.

 Eliminating any causative infection (usually H. pylori) with antibiotics is important to prevent progression of the chronic gastritis, but the stomach mucosa rarely returns to normal.
 Vitamin B12 deficiency is treated by intermittent injections.

 Patients with severe changes to the mucosa (i.e. pre-cancerous changes in the cell lining of the stomach) may need an upper endoscopy every year or so to detect and treat lesions which can develop into cancer.